ThomasWork4/Wiley_Training/wiley/README.md

 ------------------------------
 - This package contains many different implementations for the thread mechanism.
 Threads are flows of execution inside Scala at runtime.
 A program with multiple threads, can be running multiple different processes at the same time.

-[DateTheadUsingSleep.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Threads/DateThreadUsingSleep.scala) - This program demonstrates the syntax of a thread, how to declare it, and how to sleep it for a certain amount of time.
+[DateTheadUsingSleep.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Threads/DateThreadUsingSleep.scala) - This program demonstrates the syntax of a thread, how to declare it, and how to sleep it for a certain amount of time. <br />
-[FirstThreadClass.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Threads/FirstThreadClass.scala) - This program is an example of how we can instantiate multiple threads at the same time and run start them all working in parallel.
+[FirstThreadClass.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Threads/FirstThreadClass.scala) - This program is an example of how we can instantiate multiple threads at the same time and run start them all working in parallel. <br />
-[Implicit.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Threads/Implicit.scala) - This program demonstrates implicits variables which are variables that can be used as a default value for functions that accept implicit integers when no parameter has been passed at Calltime.
+[Implicit.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Threads/Implicit.scala) - This program demonstrates implicits variables which are variables that can be used as a default value for functions that accept implicit integers when no parameter has been passed at Calltime.<br />
 [MoreThreadPractice.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Threads/MoreThreadPractice.scala) - This program explores the setPriority functions and how they can affect the way in which a threat executes.
-Note that the higher the value passed to the function, the higher the priority the thread has.
+Note that the higher the value passed to the function, the higher the priority the thread has. <br />
-[Synchronized.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Threads/Synchronized.scala) = This program explores the sychronized keyword with regards to threads.
+[Synchronized.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Threads/Synchronized.scala) = This program explores the sychronized keyword with regards to threads.<br />
 [ThreadJoinExample.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Threads/ThreadJoinExample.scala) - This program explores the join keywork with threads.
 Join stops a thread from executing until the current one is finished executing.
-In this particular example join completely changes the way the threads print to the console, they wait for eachother, one after another.
+In this particular example join completely changes the way the threads print to the console, they wait for eachother, one after another. <br />
 [ThreadUtility.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Threads/ThreadUtility.scala) - This program explores the use of daemon threads which are low-priority threads that run in the background of scala to perform tasks such as garbage collection.

 TypeHierarchy